Terminal High Altitude Area Defense: Israel

 On 13 October 2024, President Biden directed Secretary of Defense Lloyd Austin to authorize the deployment of a THAAD battery to Israel to "help bolster Israel's air defenses following Iran's unprecedented attacks against Israel on April 13 and again on October 1".

 On 27 December 2024, a THAAD battery conducted a successful combat interception of a ballistic missile fired from Yemen.

 On 4 May 2025, Israeli sources told the BBC that a THAAD battery had, along with the Arrow system, failed to intercept a hypersonic missile fired at Ben Gurion Airport from Yemen.

 On 9 May 2025, for the second time in a week, a THAAD failed to down a Houthi missile.
 Instead, the missile was shot down by an Arrow long-range air defense system.

-On 26 July 2025, reports by The War Zone and The Wall Street Journal stated that approximately 150 THAAD interceptors were fired by U.S. forces during Iran's barrages targeting Israel, representing roughly 25% of all U.S. THAAD interceptors funded to date.
+On 26 July 2025, reports by The War Zone and The Wall Street Journal stated that approximately 150 THAAD interceptors were fired by US forces during Iran's barrages targeting Israel, representing roughly 25% of all US THAAD interceptors funded to date.

+Jordan

+In March 2026, a THAAD radar system was struck and apparently destroyed at Muwaffaq Salti Air Base in the early days of the 2026 Iran war.